 According to the Population census in the year 2011, this city had a population of about 158,404, with 85 percent as average literacy rate.

 The city of Batala is an industrial centre and agricultural marketplace.
 In modern days, Batala produced C. I. Casting, mechanical and agricultural machinery.
 The area is well developed with the sugar refining, weaving, rice milling, Cotton ginning and manufacturing of various products.

 Tourism in Batala

-through the National Highway 15.
-Amritsar Junction Railway Station is the nearest major railway station, situated almost 38 km from the city.
-Pathankot Airport, located 70 km from Batala, is the nearest military airport; where as Raja Sansi International Airport is the nearest International airport, only 40 km away.
+Batala is well linked with roadways, railways and airways.
+Batala is well connected with Bhatinda, Amritsar, Jaisalmer, Kandla, Bikaner, Jodhpur, Jaipur and Barmer through the National Highway 15.
+Amritsar Junction Railway Station is the nearest railway station, situated almost 38 km from the city.
+Pathankot Airport, located 70 km from Batala, is the nearest military airport; whereas Raja Sansi International Airport and Guru Ram Das International Airport are the nearest international airport, only 40 km away.